-Wen Shu who lived from 1594-1634 was the great-great-granddaughter of Wen Zhengming 1470-1559.
+Wen Shu who lived from 1594 to 1634 was the great-great-granddaughter of Wen Zhengming 1470-1559.
 He was one of the greatest painters, calligraphers, and scholars during the Ming dynasty.
-Wen Shu must have inherited his artistic abilities as she also was an excellent painter making beautiful works of nature flowers, plants, and butterflies.
+Wen Shu must have inherited his artistic abilities as she also was an excellent painter making beautiful works of nature, flowers, plants, and butterflies.

 The poet Walt Whitman

 There is a very nice black-and-white photograph of the American poet Walt Whitman.
 It was taken in 1877 and you see him sitting holding a butterfly on his finger.
 He proclaimed it was a real butterfly, but actually it was a photographic prop.
 Anyhow, the butterfly was and is liked by most people in the world.

 Do you want to know everything about the Monarch butterfly?
 Well, then this is your book.
 Through the eyes of Danaus, a butterfly, you will be acquainted with the life cycle, feeding habits, migration, predators, and mating of the monarch butterfly.

 Vincent van Gogh painted a series of butterflies in 1889-1890.
 Salvador Dali also used the butterfly as a motive.
 The old Flemish Masters on their elaborated flower compositions would include butterflies.
 Throughout art history, the butterfly has been depicted and is the best-loved of all insects.
 You may also find the butterfly in literature.
 Here come 2 nice quotes:

 “I almost wish we were butterflies and liv’d but three summer days-three such days with you I could fill with more delight than fifty common years could ever contain.”
 This quote comes from John Keats, Bright Star: Love Letters and Poems of John Keats to Fanny Brawne.